Diesel-Net/drone-discord/README.md

 ## Deployment
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Deployed on docker swarm, automated with Ansible and Drone CI of course!
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Deployed on docker swarm, automated with Ansible and Drone of course!
 A convenience script is provided to deploy manually, if needed.
 ```bash
 source deploy.sh
 ```